firstcontributions/first-contributions/github-windows-vs2017-tutorial.md

 <img align="right" width="300" src="assets/fork.png" alt="fork this repository" />

-If you don't have GitHub Desktop on your machine, [ install it ]( https://desktop.github.com/ )
+If you don't have Visual Studio 2017 on your machine, [ install it ]( https://www.visualstudio.com/downloads/ )

 ## Fork this repository